tarmoj/CsoundRemote/README.md

 ## Csound Remote

-**Csound Remote** is a remote GUI for controlling Csound using UDP messages.
-Csound must be started with --port command to listen to incoming UDP messages.
+**Csound Remote** is a remote GUI for controlling Csound via UDP messages.
+Csound must be started with --port option to listen to incoming UDP messages.

-It can be run on the same or other computer or android device (currently no iOs port yet), for example it can be useful to  control a running Csound instance in Raspberry Pi from a touch screen device.
+Csound Remote can be run on the same with Csound or on another one computer or on android device (currently no iOs port yet but it is possible).
+For example it can be useful to  control a running Csound instance on a headless Raspberry Pi from a touch screen device.

-The app has **Main** tab for sending basic messages (send event, compile orchestra, send and receive control and string channel values, stop Csound) but you can load also custom QML files with according API calls, the actual UDP work will be done by the app.
+The app has **Main** tab for sending basic messages (send event, compile orchestra, send and receive control and string channel values, stop Csound) but you can load also custom QML files for your own UI design that use almost standard Csound API calls to communicate with Csound, the actual UDP work will be done by the app under the hood.

-The app can load QML files that describe the UI

 <br>
 ### To start...

-run csound with option --port \<portnumber\>:
+Run csound with option --port \<portnumber\>:

 	csound --port=6006 -odac your.csd

- Set the IP addres and according port in Csound Remote's main tab.
-If you change somethin, press also _Update_.
+Set the IP address and according port in Csound Remote's main tab.
+Press _Update_ to pass the change to UDP handler (no need to it next time if the address stays the same).

-To test, send Event `"i 1 0 1" ` (or what corresponds to your orchestra)
+To test, send Event `"i 1 0 1" ` (or whatever corresponds to your orchestra), see in Csound console, if the event was received and the instrument run.

 <br>
 ### API

 The working horse of the app is class ``UdpClass``.
 For convenience it is forwarded to QML files as object `csound` to make the calls similar to usual Csound API calls.
-The conversion to required UDP messages format will be done in  ``UdpClass``.
+The conversion to required UDP message format will be done in  ``UdpClass``.

-Available methods:

-...
+*Available methods:*

-You can send any message straight to Csound (if for example new UDP command will be added to Csound) with method
+You can send any message straight to Csound UDP receiver (if, for example, new UDP command will be added to new Csound version) with method

 	csound.sendMessage(message)